firefly-iii/docs/new-docs/support/telemetry.md

 When enabled Firefly III version **5.4.0** can collect and submit the following telemetry, on top of what is collected in previous versions:

-* If you allow Firefly III to check for updates.
+* If you allow Firefly III to check for updates and which channel.
 * Which search operators you use.
 Firefly III collects the operators only, not the actual search query.

 ---